 Common sense and good practice would suggest that the best time to tell a patient or their family that something has gone wrong with their treatment or that harm may have been caused is as close as reasonably possible to the incident being known about.
 It is unlikely that the actual outcome (i.e. level of harm) will be known at that point.
-As currently drafted, the duty of candour in the CQC regulations would have the unintended consequence of encouraging organisations not to disclose anything about something that has gone wrong unless and until it was sufficiently clear that "severe harm" or death had been caused.
+Restricting the duty of candour to severe harm and death would have the unintended consequence of encouraging organisations not to disclose anything about something that has gone wrong unless and until it was sufficiently clear that "severe harm" or death had been caused.